s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 1. Power on your Raspberry Pi.
 1. Open your terminal emulator.
 You should be able to see the `Hello, world!` message there.

-Note that the sequence of speps described above asumes that you have Raspbian installed on your CD card.
-It is also posible to run the RPi OS using an empty CD card.
+Note that the sequence of steps described above asumes that you have Raspbian installed on your SD card.
+It is also posible to run the RPi OS using an empty SD card.

-1. Prepare your CD card:
+1. Prepare your SD card:
     * Use an MBR partition table
     * Format the boot partition as FAT32
     > The card should be formatted exactly in the same way as it is required to install Raspbian.
 Check `HOW TO FORMAT AN SD CARD AS FAT` section in the [official documenation](https://www.raspberrypi.org/documentation/installation/noobs.md) for more information.